JohannHelbert/Rock-Paper-Scissors/README.md

 <br>

 - The text and Code were used from the Code Institute Portfolio Project Scope Video https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+JSE_PAGPPF+2021_Q2/courseware/30137de05cd847d1a6b6d2c7338c4655/c3bd296fe9d643af86e76e830e1470dd/ for the footer , game section and header.
+- The reason why i used a lot of external code is , because im struggling with javascript , and the deadline is to short for me.
 <br>

 - The Javascript code for the function "Score", "The winner" how to do this was used from the example from this link https://www.w3schools.com/graphics/game_score.asp